BhargavaCS/3D-WireCube/README.md

 To Compile PureScript File

-bower update
+->bower update

-pulp browserify --to "sbrOutput.js"
+->pulp browserify --to "sbrOutput.js"

-And Then Open index.html in browser to view Ouput
+->And Then Open index.html in browser to view Ouput

 To Play with 3D Wire Cube:
  http://www.bhargavaram.com.s3-website.us-east-2.amazonaws.com/